Prepared for anything - our October theme

 Joining or setting up a Neighbourhood Support group is a great way to keep in touch and work together to look out, reach out & help out one another, no matter what life may bring.

-Here are just some of the ways that Neighbourhood Support groups across the country are helping each other get prepared...
+Here are just some of the ways that Neighbourhood Support groups across the country help each other get prepared (and provide support afterward)...

 "3 Steps for Life" CPR and AED training

-Over the last few months Neighbourhood Support organisations in Taupo, Whakatane and Cambridge have been hosting free CPR and AED training sessions in collaboration with Hato Hone St John.
+Neighbourhood Support organisations such as Taupo, Whakatane and Cambridge regularly host free CPR and AED training sessions in collaboration with Hato Hone St John.
 These sessions give you lifesaving skills and confidence to help if someone has a cardiac arrest in your community.
 You learn how to take action by calling 111, how to start CPR (Cardiopulmonary Resuscitation) and how to use an AED (Automated External Defibrillator).
 Learn more on St John's website here.
 As the number of people confident to act in an emergency increases, so does our resilience as a community.

 Neighbourhood Support Greenhithe attend Greenhithe Emergency Expo

 In September the Greenhithe Emergency Resilience Group held their third biannual Greenhithe Emergency Expo.
 This is a local event drawing together agencies in the emergency preparedness, response and recovery space.
 People were encouraged to take part in fun interactive activities, learn about preparedness, meet first responders, check out their vehicles and connect as part of recovery and resilience after an emergency.
-It was a highly successful event with a fabulous community response all helped by a lovely sunny day.
+It was a highly successful event with a fabulous community response.
 Agencies involved included the local Greenhithe Fire & Emergency NZ (FENZ) brigade, Auckland Emergency Management, local Police, Community Patrols, St John, AREC, RNZAF with their Whenuapai fire fighting vehicle, FENZ Rural, Surf Lifesaving NZ and Neighbourhood Support Greenhithe.

 "This event gets bigger and better each time and brings our community together whilst offering an opportunity to share important messaging and information.
 And it was great to have Louise and Beks [from the NS National team] there supporting and wearing their other hats!
 Thanks ladies." - Suzanne Piper, Greenhithe NS